 Energy Performance Improvements as a Consequence - Regulation 28

 It should also be noted that where paragraph 3 applies, all and any work should be undertaken as necessary to make sure that the building still complies with the rules set out in Part L of schedule 1.
 Additionally you should be aware that no items included in paragraph 2 need to be carried out if the work involved is not economically, functionally or technically possible to do.
+For full information on paragraphs 2 and 3, please see Approved Document L1B available on the link above.

 Certificates for Energy Performance